 - Whether the course credit is transferable to a four-year institution

 There are two tabs in this dashboard.
-Feel free to toggle between them to see the data as percentages or actual counts.
+Feel free to toggle between them to see the data for course level productivity and success rates or equity information for courses.

 For more information please contact the PRIE Office at (650) 306-3145 or email Dean Engel at firstname.lastname@example.org.

-Program Review Data Packets provide information for program review authors to evaluate their programs.
-Data includes: (a) productivity report; (b) student characteristics report; and (c) effectiveness report.
+Previously, Program Review Data Packets were provided as information for program review authors to evaluate their programs.
+Data included: (a) productivity report; (b) student characteristics report; and (c) effectiveness report.

-Each report addresses different elements that can help authors address the program review questions and help them evaluate their program effectiveness.
+Each report addressed different elements that could help authors address the program review questions and help them evaluate their program effectiveness.
+These links provide access to prior year data packets.

 For 2012-13 Program Review